 Language is a major academic area at the middle and high schools.
-Middle school students who successfully complete a language course in seventh and eighth grade continue with year two at the high school.
-Middle school courses and year 2 high school courses are heterogeneously grouped.
+Middle school students who successfully complete a language course in sixth, seventh and eighth grade continue with year two at the high school.
+Middle school courses, high school year 1 and year 2 are heterogeneously grouped.

 Students are expected to develop the skills of understanding modern world languages spoken at normal speed and of speaking these languages, within the confines of vocabulary and structures studied.
 Progress in oral skills greatly affects a student’s grade and is measured in terms of proficiency guidelines for each course.
 Evaluation of student achievement varies with the course.
 Due to the emphasis on oral proficiency development in modern languages, class participation, daily assignments, and listening/speaking work may count as a majority of a student’s grade, especially in the first two years.

-Because of the cumulative nature of foreign language acquisition, it is imperative that the student aim for full mastery of structures and vocabulary.
-Students are expected to demonstrate a high degree of accuracy at each of the developmental stages of language.
-Students may continue in a sequential course with a C- or above; however, a grade of B or better is recommended when passing into high school honors courses, especially at the Advanced Placement level.
-A grade in the D range, while still considered passing, requires serious remediation during the summer and the passing of an exam to be administered before the start of the next school year.
-This exam must be passed with a C- or better for a student to be allowed to enter the next year of study in the sequence.
+Because of the cumulative nature of language acquisition, students may continue in a sequential course with a C- or above; however, a grade of B or better is recommended when passing into high school honors courses, especially at the Advanced Placement level.
+A grade in the D range, while still considered passing, requires serious review during the summer and the passing of a placement assessment (to be administered before the start of the next school year) for a student to be allowed to enter the next year of study in the sequence.